tonyho/app-framework-binder/doc/afb-plugin-writing.md

 	}

 The second argument if the function that creates the context.
-For the plugin *tic-tac-toe* it is the function **get_new_board**.
+For plugin *tic-tac-toe* (function **get_new_board**).
-The function **get_new_board** creates a new board and set its count of use to 1.
-The boards are counting their count of use to free there ressources when no more used.
+The function **get_new_board** creates a new board and set usage its count to 1.
+The boards are checking usage count to free resources when not used.

-The third argument if the function that frees the context.
+The third argument is a function that frees context resources.
-For the plugin *tic-tac-toe* it is the function **release_board**.
+For plugin *tic-tac-toe* (function **release_board**).
-The function **release_board** decrease the the count of use of the board given as argument.
-If the use count decrease to zero, the board data are freed.
+The function **release_board** decrease usage count of the board passed in argument.
+When usage count falls to zero, data board are freed.

-The definition of the other functions for dealing with contexts are:
+Definition of other functions dealing with contexts:

 	/*
 	 * Gets the pointer stored by the plugin for the session of 'req'.